 View this post on Instagram

 Showrunner Lauren S. Hissrich took to Twitter on May 10 to tell everyone that the team are “deep into post-production,” which is the final step before release.
-So, fingers crossed, we won’t have to wait much longer.
+And now we only have a few months to wait

-Fortunately, the timelines that had us slightly off-kilter during season one seemed to line up by the final episode of season one which means we might be heading for a more linear set of tales in season two.
+Fortunately, the timelines that had us slightly off-kilter during season one seemed to line up by the final episode, which means we might be heading for a more linear set of tales in season two.
+Seven of the eight episode titles for season two have been revealed.

-We don’t have much to go on in terms of plot, but Netflix has released the following synopsis for the next season, hinting at what’s to come.
+The last episode title is top secret, in a teaser animation that revealed the others.
+Netflix has released the following synopsis for the next season, hinting at what’s to come.

 “Convinced Yennefer’s life was lost at the Battle of Sodden, Geralt of Rivia brings Princess Cirilla to the safest place he knows, his childhood home of Kaer Morhen.
 While the Continent’s kings, elves, humans, and demons strive for supremacy outside its walls, he must protect the girl from something far more dangerous: the mysterious power she possesses inside.”

-We got our first proper teaser during Netflix’s Geeked Week in June, a quick 12 second video focused on Ciri.
+We got a short teaser during Netflix’s Geeked Week in June, a quick 12 second video focused on Ciri.
 The rapid fire images don’t give much away, other than Ciri will be considerably older this season, and she’s getting some swordplay lessons.

-So, perhaps Geralt will be training up Ciri while awaiting the return of Yennefer?
-That’s the closest thing to a trailer we have, but there is this behind-the-scenes video with interviews that gives us a little something to keep us all going.
+Perhaps Geralt will be training up Ciri while awaiting the return of Yennefer?
+Besides these two videos, there is a behind-the-scenes video with interviews that gives us a little something to keep us all going.

 Season 2.
 Page 1.